-Grant users access to Microsoft Dynamics CRM Online as a Microsoft Online service
+Grant users access to Microsoft Dynamics 365 (online) as a Microsoft Online service

-To have users up and running in CRM Online, you complete some administrative tasks in the Office 365 admin portal—which you generally do only once—followed by administrative tasks in Microsoft Dynamics CRM Online.
+To have users up and running in Microsoft Dynamics 365 (online), you complete some administrative tasks in the Office 365 admin center—which you generally do only once—followed by administrative tasks in Dynamics 365 (online).

-CRM Online is an online service subscription.
-If you signed up for this service and manage your subscription through the Microsoft online services environment, you received a set of licenses with your subscription, one license for each user.
+Dynamics 365 (online) is an online service subscription.
+When you signed up for this service, you received a set of licenses with your subscription, one license for each user.
 You can purchase additional licenses if you need them.

-As described in step one that follows, in the Office 365 admin portal, register your users so that they are recognized in the Microsoft online services environment, assign a license to each user, and then assign administrative roles to the users you choose to fill those roles.
-More information: Assigning Administrator Roles
+As described in step one that follows, in the Office 365 admin center, register your users so that they are recognized in the Microsoft Online Services environment, assign a license to each user, and then assign administrative roles to the users you choose to fill those roles.
+More information: Assigning admin roles

-In Microsoft Dynamics CRM Online, populate the service with your organization’s data, including users and their security roles, business units, and any existing CRM data that you want to import from other applications or services.
+In Dynamics 365 (online), populate the service with your organization’s data, including users and their security roles, business units, and any existing Dynamics 365 data that you want to import from other applications or services.
 If your organization uses business units, assign users to the appropriate business unit, and then assign a security role to each user.
-CRM Online includes predefined security roles that aggregate a set of user permissions to simplify user security management.
+Dynamics 365 (online) includes predefined security roles that aggregate a set of user permissions to simplify user security management.
 An organization can define additional roles or edit predefined security roles to meet its unique security needs.
-For more information about security roles in CRM Online, see Control data access.
+For more information about security roles in Dynamics 365 (online), see Security roles and privileges.

 Administrative roles are available to assign to users in the Office 365 admin portal.
 The administrative roles cover a set of rights and permissions related to managing the service subscription, such as adding users and assigning licenses.
 The global administrator role has rights to control every aspect of the subscription and to add subscriptions to other online services.
 The password administrator role has rights to reset a user’s password, create service requests, and monitor the service.

-Security roles are assigned within CRM Online and cover rights and permissions-related aspects, for example, permission to update records or to publish customizations.
+Security roles are assigned within Dynamics 365 (online) and cover rights and permissions-related aspects, for example, permission to update records or to publish customizations.